 The three questions that predict whether a cognitive gummy will succeed

-If you’re building a cognitive-function gummy that’s meant to be premium, scalable, and reliable, these are the questions that matter early-before the label is finalized and the marketing is locked:
+If you're building a cognitive-function gummy that's intended to be premium, scalable, and reliable, these are the questions to ask early—before the label is finalized and the marketing is locked:

 - Dose integrity: Can we keep uniformity piece-to-piece across the entire run?